Rebecca Schulz: Minister of Children's Services (2019–2022)

 As the Minister of Children's Services, she sponsored Bill 39, the Child Care Licensing (Early Learning and Child Care) Amendment Act, 2020.
 The bill passed on December 1, 2020.
 This Act is to be interpreted and applied in a manner that supports and preserves the safety, security, well-being, and development of the child in addition to flexible childcare choice and accessibility for families.
 Lastly, it seeks to engage parents, guardians, and community members in the provision of childcare supports the child's optimal development.

-Changes under Bill 39 increased transparency and gave parents access to the information they need to help them choose the best child care option for their family.
-Changes also reduced red tape for providers and gave them more flexibility so they have more time to spend with children.
-Amendments incorporated feedback received from parents and caregivers, early childhood educators, child care operators, stakeholders and licensing staff during the first child care consultation in Alberta in more than a decade.
+She was responsible for negotiating on behalf of Alberta the federal-provincial agreement on childcare.

 2022 Leadership Bid

 On June 14, 2022, Schulz resigned as the Minister of Children's Services and announced her candidacy in the 2022 United Conservative Party leadership election following the resignation of Premier Jason Kenney as leader.
-Her leadership campaign was supported by co-chairs Rona Ambrose, Calgary MP Stephanie Kusie, MLA Jeremy Nixon, MLA Ric McIver, MLA Jason Copping.
-Schulz placed fourth in the leader race and eliminated with 8.4% vote in round 4.
+Her leadership campaign was supported by co-chairs Rona Ambrose, Calgary MP Stephanie Kusie, MLA Jeremy Nixon, MLA Ric McIver, and MLA Jason Copping.
+Schulz placed fourth in the leader race and was eliminated with 8.4% of the vote in the fourth round.

+Her main platform items focused on healthcare, education, and uniting the United Conservative Party.
+"I want our grassroots party members to know that in me, they will have somebody who will always listen and hear their concerns, hear where they're coming from," Min.
+Schulz told a reporter during her leadership campaign.

+Min.
+Schulz also suggested implementing a "small business tax holiday" for small business owners in Alberta.
+This policy proposal was put forward by Min.
+Schulz due to, as she puts it, the economic struggle felt by small business owners during the COVID-19 pandemic in Alberta.
+"I absolutely believe that these entrepreneurs are at the heart of the entrepreneurial spirit we were talking about," Schulz stated.
+"They are absolutely vital to our province's economic growth, and recovery."